danieleteti/delphimvcframework/README.md

   To get more info check the "profiling" example

 - New `Context` property named `ActionQualifiedName` which contains the currently executed action in the form `UnitName.ClassName.ActionName`.
 It is available where the `Context` property is available.
 Obviously is not available in the `OnBeforeRouting` middleware events.
 - Added ObjectPool and IntfObjectPool (and related unit tests).
-Thanks to our sponsor [VIVATicket S.p.A.](https://www.vivaticket.com/)
+Thanks to our sponsor [Vivaticket S.p.A.](https://corporate.vivaticket.com)
 - [Issue 583](https://github.com/danieleteti/delphimvcframework/issues/583) (Thanks to [Marcelo Jaloto](https://github.com/marcelojaloto))
 - [Issue 585](https://github.com/danieleteti/delphimvcframework/issues/585)